InariTheFox/covid-checkin/README.md

 # Instructions
 - Clone the repository.
 - Run `pip3 -U nfcpy json requests python-dotenv`
+- Setup your .env file, specifying the WEBHOOK_URL to call.
+- Run the script.

 If you're on windows, you'll need to install libusb.
 You can follow the instructions here: https://nfcpy.readthedocs.io/en/latest/topics/get-started.html.